 What is Apache Kafka?

-Typically, an event is an action that drives another action as part of a process.
+Typically, an event represents an action that drives another action as part of a process.
 A customer placing an order, choosing a seat on a flight, or submitting a registration form are all examples of events.
 An event doesn’t have to involve a person, for instance, a connected thermostat’s report of the temperature at a given time is also an event.

-Kafka has evolved into the most widely used event-streaming platform, capable of ingesting and processing trillions of records daily without any perceptible performance lag to support scalable volumes.
-Over 80% of Fortune 500 organizations use Kafka, including Target, Microsoft, AirBnB and Netflix, to deliver real-time, data-driven customer experiences.
+Over 80% of Fortune 500 organizations use Kafka, including Target, Microsoft, Airbnb and Netflix, to support real-time, data-driven applications and customer experiences.

 The origin of Apache Kafka